tobiaswittenburg/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/01-Personal-Hostpools-solution.md

     ![This image shows where to find manage in the menu and select assignments and add.](../Images/01-addassignments.png)

-6. In the fly out, enter **AAD Username or AAD Group** in the search to find the name of your Azure AD group.
+6. In the fly out, enter **AAD Username or AAD Group** in the search to find the name of your Microsoft Entra ID group.
 In this exercise we will select **Alex Wilber**.

     ![In this image, you can view the groups that you need to select and save.](../Images/01-avdpooleduseradd.png "Add Pooled Desktop user")